peterboyer/unenum/README.md

 >
 > Using the `match` utility will make `unenum` a runtime dependency with a
 > non-0kb bundle-size cost instead of being a type-only utility.
 However,
-> `match` is tiny, and very helpful with reducing complexity for conditional
+> `match` is tiny and very helpful for reducing complexity of conditional
 > variable assignments instead of needing to write one-off functions,
 > [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)s, or ternary
 > expressions.